What’s new in small cell lung cancer research?

-Lung cancer research is going on now in many medical centers throughout the world.
+Research on small cell lung cancer (SCLC) is going on now in many medical centers throughout the world.

 Diet, nutrition, and medicines

-Although researchers are looking for ways to use vitamins or medicines to prevent lung cancer in people at high risk, so far, these have not proved to help.
-Many researchers think that simply following the American Cancer Society nutrition recommendations (such as staying at a healthy weight and eating at least 5 servings of fruits and vegetables each day) may be the best approach.
+Researchers are looking for ways to use vitamins or medicines to prevent lung cancer in people at high risk, but so far these have not proved to help.
+Many researchers think that simply following the American Cancer Society nutrition recommendations (such as staying at a healthy weight and eating a diet rich in fruits and vegetables each day) may be the best approach.

 Finding lung cancer

-Another approach uses new ways to try to find cancer cells in sputum (spit) samples.
-Researchers have also found some changes that often affect the DNA of lung cancer cells.
+One approach uses new ways to try to find cancer cells in sputum (spit) samples.
+Researchers have found some changes that often affect the DNA of lung cancer cells.
 New tests might be able to spot these changes and find lung cancer at an earlier stage.

 Fluorescence bronchoscopy (also known as autofluorescence bronchoscopy) is a method that may help doctors find some lung cancers earlier, when they could be easier to treat.
 For this test, the doctor puts a bronchoscope through the mouth or nose and into the lungs.
 The end of the bronchoscope has a special light on it.
 The light causes abnormal areas in the airways to show up in a different color than healthy parts of the airway.
 Some cancer centers now use this to look for early lung cancers, especially when no tumors are seen with normal bronchoscopy.